 Training transfer and learning transfer are often used synonymously.
 The two terms describe the same transfer process.

 Transfer refers to the application, generalization, and maintenance of acquired knowledge, skills, and behaviors.
-Knowledge, skills, and behaviors are transferred from the training situation to professional daily life.
+Knowledge, skills, and behaviors are transferred from the training situation into professional everyday life.

-As with this definition of transfer, the best-known transfer model comes from the American researchers Baldwin and Ford.
+Like this definition of transfer, the most well-known transfer model also comes from American researchers Baldwin and Ford.
 This model explains the transfer process as the result of training input, training output, and transfer conditions.
-The “equipment” of participants, the training design, and the work environment influence learning and the anchoring of knowledge (output).
-This knowledge gain after the training phase and the transfer conditions determine whether the knowledge is transferred to other areas (generalization) and whether the maintenance of training output is successful.
+The “provision” for participants, the training design, and the work environment influence learning and the anchoring of knowledge (output).
+This knowledge gain after the training phase and the transfer conditions determine whether knowledge is transferred to other areas (generalization) and whether the maintenance of training output succeeds.

 Participants significantly influence learning and transfer.
-First of all, learning ability is important for learning, of course.
+First, the learning ability is naturally important for learning.
 An indicator of learning ability is intelligence.
-Additionally, attitudes, self-efficacy beliefs (link to terminology explanation and question items), and various motivational aspects have a large influence.
+Additionally, attitudes, self-efficacy beliefs (Link to term explanation and question items), and various motivational aspects have a significant influence.
 How high is the learning motivation?
-How important and useful do participants rate the training content?
-These participant aspects affect the transfer.
+How important and useful do participants assess the training content?
+These participant aspects influence the transfer.

-The next important input is training design.
+The next important input is the training design.
 In this area, trainers have a significant influence.
-Therefore, you should master the design basics.
+Therefore, you should master the design principles.
 Here you will find a good overview of what you should consider when designing.
 Transfer is improved when model learning is applied.
-This means that it is not only demonstrated how it is done correctly (positive model), but it is also shown how it can go wrong (negative model).
-Possible obstacles in implementation should be discussed during training so that participants know what to do when these obstacles arise.
+This means that it is not only demonstrated how to do it correctly (positive model), but it is also shown how it can go wrong (negative model).
+Possible obstacles to implementation should be discussed during the training so that participants are aware of what they can do if these obstacles arise.

 The last important input relates to the work environment.
-Are participants supported by their leadership?
-What do employees think about training and seminars?
-Do participants have the chance to apply what they learned in the seminar?
+Are participants supported by their supervisors?
+What does the workforce think about training and seminars?
+Do participants have the opportunity to apply what they learned in the seminar?
 Are the measures followed up in any way?

 Common transfer obstacles

 Participants do not set learning objectives.
-Ensure that your training objectives are clear and that participants know in advance what to expect.
+Ensure that your training goals are clear and that participants know what to expect before the event.

 Participants are unprepared.